jmbertin/jmbertin/README.md

 [Ft_ping](https://github.com/jmbertin/Ft_ping) - 42 school curriculum.
 This repository contains a custom implementation of the ping utility, written in C. The program sends ICMP ECHO_REQUEST packets to network hosts and displays the response to measure the round-trip time and packet loss.

+[Ft_ssl_md5](https://github.com/jmbertin/Ft_ssl_md5) - 42 school curriculum.
+This program provides an implementation of popular cryptographic hashing algorithms, including MD5, SHA256 and Whirlpool.
+It allows users to generate hash digests of strings, files, or standard input.

 <br>

 </details>